-In accordance with the Arizona State Historic Preservation Act (Arizona Revised Statutes 41 -841 thru 865), ADOT must consider the effects of its actions, including the issuance of permits, on historic properties.
+In accordance with the Arizona State Historic Preservation Act (Arizona Revised Statutes 41 - 841 thru 865), ADOT must consider the effects of its actions, including the issuance of permits, on historic properties.
 It is the Permitte's responsibility to obtain documents indicating that the proposed permit would not affect cultural or historic resources.
-To obtain information on whether there are any cultural resources in the project area, Permittee can either; 1) contact ASM to obtain information for a fee (https://statemuseum.arizona.edu/crm/document/cultural-resources-summary-letter-non-arc haeologists) or 2) retain the services of a qualified archaeological consultant
+To obtain information on whether there are any cultural resources in the project area, Permittee can either; 1) contact ASM to obtain information for a fee (Cultural Resources Summary Letter for Non-archaeologists | Arizona State Museum)

+or 2) retain the services of a qualified archaeological consultant (Arizona Antiquities Act-qualified Consultants)